 On one hand, it is possible to derive asymptotic evaluations describing studied influence on smooth surface.
 However, in this case we need to take into account that similar evaluations in Gaussian case are very complicated and they are containing integrals in a functional space - continuum integrals.
 The computation of these integrals requires their approximation by the integrals of high dimensions (4).
-Besides, real surfaces always contain microroughness (even by the best processing), which could not be considered as smooth surface.
-Therefore asymptotic evaluations on smooth surface are not widely applied in practice.
+Besides, real surfaces always contain micro-roughness (even by the best processing), which could not be considered as smooth surface.
+Therefore, asymptotic evaluations on smooth surface are not widely applied in practice.
 The main practical conclusion that could be made from asymptotic investigations is that the influence of surface roughness for poly-Gaussian model of roughness may be more noticeable, than for Gaussian model (because each next factorial moment $N{m+1}$ turns to infinity sooner, than each previous one).

-On the other hand, poly-Gaussian model could be applied in numerical calculations, first of all in DSMC.
+On the other hand, it is possible to apply poly-Gaussian model in numerical DSMC calculations.
 Obtained results allow us selecting appropriate random field on preliminary stage of the computation so that it could satisfy two conditions.
-First, the random field must approximate well the roughness profiles of real surfaces applied in practice.
-Second, it must have necessary properties for optimizing numerical procedures (depending on physical and chemical characteristics of the gas and of the surface) for the best simulating rarefied gas atoms scattering from the surface.
+1. The random field must approximate well the roughness profiles of real surfaces applied in practice.

+2. It must have necessary properties for optimizing numerical procedures (depending on physical and chemical characteristics of the gas and of the surface) for the best simulating rarefied gas atoms scattering from the surface.
 The most general expansion of the scattering function V on a rough surface could be obtained from the expansion of the local scattering function $V_0(\mathbf{v}, \mathbf{v}', \mathbf{n})$ in a series in terms of the orthogonal functions $\zeta_k(\mathbf{n})$ where $b_k(\mathbf{v}, \mathbf{v}')$ are the coefficients in the expansion (9) or (10), and $K_k(\mathbf{v}, \mathbf{v}') = \hat{S}1 \varsigma_k(\mathbf{n})$ are continuum integrals depending only on the parameters of the random field simulating the rough surface